Bielteknik/orionRC/README.md

-# Meteoroloji Gözlem Platformu
+# ORION Gözlem Platformu

-This repository contains the source code for the Meteorology Observation Platform.
+This repository contains the source code for the ORION Observation Platform.

 ## Project Structure